digiaonline/graphql-php/README.md

 ## Creating a schema

-In order to execute queries against your GraphQL API, you need to define the structure of your API.
+In order to execute queries against your GraphQL API, you first need to define the structure of your API.
 This is done by creating a schema.
-There are two ways to do this, you can either do it using GraphQL's Schema Definition Language (SDL) or you can do it programmatically.
-We strongly encourage you to use SDL and the `buildSchema` function which takes three arguments.
+There are two ways to do this, you can either do it using SDL or you can do it programmatically.
+However, we strongly encourage you to use SDL, because it is easier to work with.
+To make an executable schema from SDL you need to call the `buildSchema` function.

+The `buildSchema` function takes three arguments:

-- `$source` The schema definition as a string
+- `$source` The schema definition (SDL) as a string
 - `$resolverRegistry` An associative array or a `ResolverRegistry` instance that contains all resolvers
 - `$options` The options for building the schema, which also includes custom types and directives

 ### Resolver registry

-The resolver registry is essentially a flat map with the type names as its keys and their corresponding resolver instances as values.
+The resolver registry is essentially a flat map with the type names as its keys and their corresponding resolver instances as its values.
 For smaller projects you can use an associative array and lambda functions to define your resolver registry.
-However, in larger projects we suggest that you create resolvers instead.
-You can read more about resolvers below under the [Execution](#execution) section.
+However, in larger projects we suggest that you implement your own resolvers instead.
+You can read more about resolvers under the [Resolvers](#resolvers) section.

 Associative array example: